 Vitamin C and bile acids working as good detoxifying substances along with vitamin B are helpful for the transportation of liver with appropriate amount.

 Bile acid for Protection of Hepatopancreas: Bile acids are formed by the combination of the amino acid glycine or taurine with cholic acid.
 They are concentrated in the liver and excreted by the liver into the bile.
 It passed on to the gastrointestinal tract (via the bile duct) where they act as important soluble enzymes.
 Bile acids also facilitate the major excretion route of cholesterol.
 The metabolic processes of emulsification, digestion, and transport of lipids in crustaceans are unique.
 Lipid transport in shrimp is accomplished primarily by high density lipoprotein (HDL).

 Bile acid feed supplements protect on shrimp hepatopancreas and it is an important chemical barrier to endotoxin.
 But also it has a significant antibacterial effect on gram positive bacteria.
-Bile acid acting as a deterrent and has a direct role on both lipopolysaccharides.
+Bile acid acting as a detergent and has a direct role on both lipopolysaccharide.
 Bile acid supplements in shrimp feed can effectively improve immunity, relieve the pressure and repair the damage of hepatopancreas by promoting the secretion of bile and accelerate the detoxing of deposited toxins.
 The bile acids improve the anti-stress ability.

 Control Measures for Protection to Hepatopancreas in Shrimps

 - EMS-free brood stock is needed to prevent EMS in pl stage.
 Test the larvae for AHPND/EMS by PCR before stocking ponds.
-Stock with healthy post larvae.
+Stock with healthy post larvae

 - Improves the proper farm practices.